 These curious pieces by Shari Mendelson resemble something you’d ordinarily see in an archeological museum.
 They are in fact created from found discarded plastic juice, soda and water bottles.
 With hours spent making studies at the Metropolitan Museum of Art, the Brooklyn artist takes her inspiration from historical ceramic, glass and metal artefacts.
 Pictured above, Animal with Vessel in Net (2017).
 Photo by Polite Photographic

-2 Camels (2013) plastic from discarded bottles, hot glue, acrylic polymer, Magic Sculpt, wood
+Pictured above – After William (2012) plastic from discarded bottles, hot glue, tea bags, acrylic polymer, paint, wire

 Sculpting with pieces of plastic, she binds the forms together with a combination of hot glue, acrylic polymer, resin or an epoxy clay called Magic Sculpt.
 Some of her sculptures and vessels made from plastic bottles have also been mould-blown or cast in glass.
 Exploring issues of history, culture and value, her works question the great civilisations that have risen and fallen.
 It can take millennia for plastics to biodegrade, which begs the question, will the legacy of our time simply be a mountain of trash?